Characterization of input-to-output stability for infinite-dimensional systems: Conclusion

 \section{Conclusion}

-The main achievement of this article is to provide superposition theorems for IOS, IOS $\land$ OL and OCAG for infinite dimensional systems.
+The main results of this work are superposition theorems for IOS, IOS $\land$ OL and OCAG for infinite-dimensional systems \pb{(see Fig. \ref{fig:mainResult})}.
 Thereby, we set the basis for developing the infinite-dimensional IOS theory.
 On this path, it is necessary to introduce several stability and attractivity notions and to systematically analyze the relations between them.

 We prove that our results generalize the existing theory for ODE systems \cite{ISW01}.
-However, by means of counterexamples, we show that not all of the characterizations for ODEs hold in general in the infinite dimensional case, e.g., OUAG$\nimplies$OGUAG$\nimplies$IOS.
+However, by means of counterexamples, we show that not all of the characterizations for ODEs hold in general in the infinite-dimensional case, e.g., OUAG$\nimplies$OGUAG$\nimplies$IOS.

 Our results generalize the ISS superposition theorems from \cite{MiW18b} to systems with outputs.
 In our setting, several stability notions appear that reduce to the same notions for systems with full-state output, e.g., OGULIM and OOULIM both reduce to ULIM in the case of full-state output.
 Even more, the notions OGULIM and OOULIM together combined with OUGS are not sufficient to conclude IOS (see Example \ref{ex:OGULIMandOUGSnottoIOS}), opposed to ULIM $\land$ UGS$\iff$ISS which holds for systems with full-state output \cite[Thm.
 5]{MiW18b}.